mohanvive/editor-pugins/editor-plugins.md

 ###### Starting a Remote Debug Session

+Start remote debugging with [Debug Session with Configurations](#debug-session-with-configurations).

-Follow the steps below to start a remote debug session.
+After setting the configurations, follow the steps below to start a remote debug session.

 1. Select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.